Expert medical and surgical care in Thailand

 When Might Further Treatment Be Needed?

-Recurrence after a properly performed release is uncommon, occurring in fewer than 5% of cases.
-If symptoms do return, revision surgery or further investigation may be needed.
+Recurrence after a properly performed release is uncommon.1 If symptoms do return, revision surgery or further investigation may be needed.
 Incomplete relief after primary surgery can indicate that the ligament was not fully divided, or that the nerve sustained permanent damage before the operation.

 Planning Your Trip to Thailand for Carpal Tunnel Release